branislavhesko/segment-anything-ui/README.md

  * Add boxes - a bounding box can be added to SAM annotation when the proper annotation tool is selected.
 Manual points, boxes and polygons in the future are used for SAM prediction.
  * Add manual polygons - by clicking in the image using left mouse button (and selected manual annotation) manual annotation is done.
 It does not provide any other features right now.
  * Instance mask is saved by clicking on "Save Annotation" button.
+ * Turn on bounding boxes - by clicking on "Turn on bounding boxes" button, you can turn on bounding boxes for the image.
+ * Save only bounding boxes - by clicking on "Save only bounding boxes" button, you can save only bounding boxes for the image.
  * Annotate All - uses SAM to predict all masks by prompting the model with a grid of points followed by post-processing to refine masks.
  * Pick Mask - Select a Mask from the image to delete it or inspect.
 Modifications are currently not allowed.
 As annotator allows multiple instances assigned to a pixel, Left clicking on the pixel cyclically changes between assigned masks.
  * Each Instance mask is assigned a class according to the chosen label in the list.
 This list is loaded from labels.json file.